 The Nesmith Student Center is a popular gathering place for SCC students.
 A variety of food is available at the Ram's Café.
 Forms of entertainment include televisions and a gaming center.
-The student engagement office is located in the student center.
+The student engagement office is located in the student center as well as the fitness center.